caesarfeta/dot_com/story/honey_bee/honey_bee.md

 That would probably be unsettling.
 How is one supposed to file a circle?

-Tree growth in Nature is probably best modeled as circles radiating outwards until blocked by some ecological barrier a river, a rival tree species, or changes in soil.

 There is something mechanical and lazy about using rectilinear grids.
 Its efficient for travel in an automobile.
 It also makes directions easier to follow, but there are draw backs certainly.
 There are places that buck this trend.
 I live just outside of Boston, Massachusetts.

+### City Planning
+Hexagonal streets would be great for pedestrians.
 Barcelona has a neighborhood nicknamed L'Example where the corners of intersecting streets are chamfered producing octagonal mini-plazas.
 It makes for more casual strolling.
 The chamfered areas usually are home to outdoor seating for restaurants, parking spaces for delivery vehicles, or the occasional park bench.
 Buildings on these corners are desired pieces of real-estate and are usually beautifully decorated in art-deco motifs.

+Tree growth in Nature is probably best modeled as circles radiating outwards until blocked by some ecological barrier a river, a rival tree species, or changes in soil.